 To quote renowned positive psychologist Mihaly Csikszentmihalyi (2002, p.200):

 “The ability to take misfortune and make something good come of it is a rare gift.
 Those who possess it (…) are said to have resilience or courage.”

 While some people certainly seem to be born with the resilience gene, some of the necessary skills of resilience can also be learned when practiced over time.

 There are a number of useful models and tools that offer frames for understanding and building resilience.
 The following three models address the topic of resilience from various angles and can provide useful insights.

 1. The ABCDE model

-Briefly described by Seligman (2011) and addressed in detail in Reivich and Shatté (2002), this model explains how the five key emotions mentioned earlier in this article are linked to specific experiences.
+Briefly described by Seligman (2011) and addressed in detail in Reivich and Shatté (2002), this model explains how the five key negative emotions mentioned earlier in this article are linked to specific experiences.
 Feeling angry is usually linked to the perceived violation of one’s rights.
-Feeling embarrassed is usually the result of unfavourable social comparison, whilst sadness and depression are linked to the loss of self-worth.
+Feeling embarrassed is usually the result of an unfavorable social comparison.
+Sadness and depression are often linked to the loss of self-worth.

 These 5 specific steps introduced in this ABCDE model offer the keys to building resilience:

 - Beliefs (finding the true reason behind the emotions)